 It’s not a great situation for either group and some are pretty grumbly about it.
 Thankfully there will be two sets of medals for Paris 2024.
 Boulder and Lead will be combined, with Speed separate.
 You’ll probably see a lot of climbers only competing in the things they’re good at.

 When Did Speed Climbing Start?

 Speed climbing has been around in different forms for many years but more as friendly competition.
-In Russia it was fairly popular outdoors as a spectator sport.
-They used gloves, helmets, and included rappelling down in the competition.
+In Russia, it was fairly popular outdoors as a spectator sport.
+They used gloves and helmets and included rappelling down in the competition.

 Russian and ex-soviet state climbers in particular found they could train for the competitions fairly cheaply and win comparatively large sums when taken home.
 It’s very popular in Indonesia and Russia though less so in the west.